 All that changed a year ago, when I left a job I'd loved after five years and started my own company, a collective-based marketing agency called Jute Creative.
 As expected, clients were not lined up outside our door the day we hung our shingle.
 So, in those first months, I found I had a bit of time on my hands.
 To think.
 To dream.
 To plan.
 To be thoughtful.
 To ideate.
 To sketch.
 To read.
 To study.
 To research.

 While we have exceeded our growth goals in this first year, and we're busier—much busier—than we were a year ago, I attribute much of that growth to the time I spent just being "imaginative and entrepreneurial."
 I don’t agree with Donald Trump, but I understood what he meant here.
 I will value above all else the gaps in time we create to allow our minds to wander, to ponder, to be curious, to percolate ideas.
 That's where the good stuff comes out.

-What can you do to create space in your day?
+How to create space in your day

 KNOW YOUR ROLE

 In those back-to-back meeting days, I noticed many attendees showed up to meetings not knowing why they'd been invited or what their role in the meeting was.
 (It's like being invited to someone's birthday party you don't know—it’s hard to know what gift to bring.)
 Make it a practice to ask the meeting organizer what your role is in the meeting and on the project.
 Understanding others’ expectations will affect how you show up in the meeting, help others understand their roles and avoid confusion.

 PROMOTE A SHIFT IN CULTURE